 Where to Stay in Luxor

 Pavillon Winter Luxor is the Sofitel Winter Palace’s sister hotel.
-The smaller hotel is located on the same property as the Winter Palace but the hotel itself is much more modest and budget-friendly.
+The smaller hotel is located on the same property as the Winter Palace, but it is much more modest and budget-friendly.
 It shares the same beautiful gardens and pool as the Winter Palace but is a fraction of the price.
-As mentioned above, the location is fantastic and it’s one of my favorite hotels on this Egypt Itinerary.
+As mentioned above, the location is fantastic, and it’s one of my favorite hotels in this Egypt Itinerary.

 Day 6-7: Cairo